 - 1 Attach the thermistor 1 and thermal filament 2 Swan-Ganz CCO catheter connections (figure 4-1) to the patient CCO cable. - 2 Verify that the catheter is properly inserted into the patient. - 3 Touch the start monitoring icon .
-A countdown clock will appear on the stop monitoring - icon to indicate the time until the first CO value.
-After approximately 5 to 12 minutes, when sufficient data has been obtained, a CO value will appear in the parameter tile. - 4 The time until the next CO measurement is displayed below the stop monitoring icon shorter time spans between calculations, select STAT CO (sCO) as a key parameter. sCO is a fast estimate of the CO value.
+A countdown clock will appear on the stop monitoring icon to indicate the time until the first CO value.
+After approximately 5 to 12 minutes, when

+- 4 The time until the next CO measurement is displayed below the stop monitoring icon shorter time spans between calculations, select STAT CO (sCO) as a key parameter. sCO is a fast estimate of the CO value.
 20-second flow parameters (CO{20s}/CI{20s} and SV{20s}/SVI{20s}) are available when monitoring pulmonary artery pressure with a connected HemoSphere pressure cable and TruWave DPT.
-For more information, see 20-Second Flow Parameters on page 152. - 5 Touch the stop monitoring icon to stop CO monitoring.
+For more information, see 20-Second Flow Parameters on page 155. - 5 Touch the stop monitoring icon to stop CO monitoring.